bekk/bekk-christmas/post/functional/scala-3.md

 ?TODO link til kalenderuke 9?
 <!-- TODOD dobbelsjekk feilmelding mot scalac.
 Finnes bedre eksempel? -->

-All of the examples can be run through Scastie and I can recommend trying them out.
-Note that they are a unprioritized random subset of all the new features.
+All the examples can be run through Scastie and I can recommend trying them out.
+Note that they are an unprioritized random subset of all the new features.
-An up to date list of changes to the language can be found on the Dotty site[^scala3Docs].
+An up-to-date list of changes to the language can be found on the Dotty site[^scala3Docs].

 ### Enums

-In previous versions the de facto standard of enums have been to create a Java file with a enum, or create a `sealed trait`, or use some macro library.
-While sealed trait hierarchy do provide a working solution with exhaustive checking, it is far more general and requires a lot more boilerplate if one needs ordinality, hence the macro based solutions.
+In earlier versions the de facto standard of enums have been to create a Java file with an enum, or create a `sealed trait`, or use some macro library.
+While sealed trait hierarchy do provide a working solution with exhaustive checking, it is far more general and requires a lot more boilerplate if one needs ordinality, hence the macro-based solutions.
  <!-- The downside of using `sealed trait`s that are meant to
 model ADTs is that they, among others, have no inherent concept of ordinality. -->